syam-sankarv/syam-sankarv/README.md

 - 👀 I’m interested in AI
 - 🌱 I’m currently learning AI in Sensor Technology
 - 💞️ I’m looking to collaborate on Machine learning
-- 📫 Mail me @v.syamsankar
+- 📫 Mail me v.syamsankar@gmail.com

 <!---
 syam-sankarv/syam-sankarv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.